Engagecraft-Solutions/touch-platform-doc/README.md

 ## Methods and Events ##

-Touch does not save the user on Touch side, meaning that it saves only indentificator of the client user.
-Therefore, Methods and Events are needed to create a communication between your SSO provider and Touch platform.
-We provide list of Methods which we will initiate as a call from widgets side in order to get their values dependant on the SSO provider logic.
-Please see below tables with the list of Methods and Events.
+The Touch Platform uses an ‘indentificator’ to identify a client’s user.
+The identificator is a unique [attribute that identifies the user ] that is provided by the client.
+‘Methods’ and ‘Events’ are required for the Touch Platform to communicate with a client’s SSO solution to ensure that a user of content created on the Touch Platform is recognised by the client’s SSO solution.
+The table below lists the Methods the Touch Platform initiates as calls from widgets  to obtain values dependant on the client’s SSO provider logic.
+Please refer to the tables below see below tables with the list of Methods and Events.

 #### Methods ####